 Once the cassette or cogs are on it's time to grease the lock ring thread and insert it into place.
 Hand tighten using the lock ring tool.

 To fully tighten the lock ring you only need to place the wrench around the lock ring tool and tighten.
 Because you are tightening the same way you would normally pedal there is no need to hold the cassette into place.
 As a rough guide, tighten the cassette to a similar torque as you would pedals – it should be snug.

-Replace the skewer and put the wheel back onto your bike.
+Replace the skewer and put the wheel back on your bike.
 Shift through the gears to make sure they are changing properly.

-Make sure you chain and cassette match up: If you have an 8-speed chain you should have a 8-speed cassette.
+Make sure your chain and cassette match up: If you have an 8-speed chain you should have an 8-speed cassette.
 If you have a 10-speed chain you should have a 10-speed cassette.

 Your chain will wear quicker than your cassette but it's worth replacing your cassette every second or third time you replace your chain.
 This will depend on the amount your ride, the conditions you ride in and how well you maintain your drivetrain.

 While you have the cassette off the bike it is a great time to clean it thoroughly as you'll easily be able to access areas normally impossible because of the bike.

 It's important to know the difference between a 'cassette freehub' and a 'freewheel'.
 The cassette freehub system uses splines to hold the cogs in place and features on all but the cheapest wheel systems built in the last two decades.
 The cassette freehub houses the coasting mechanism within the hub.
 By contrast, a freewheel system houses the coasting mechanism within the cogs and threads are used to screw the cassette into place.
 This older system still exists on modern cheap bicycles.
 If you are unsure which system features on your wheelset, then look for a lockring similar to that pictured here - if no lockring is present or you’re still unsure, then ask your local bike shop for advice and required tools.